BeyondScheme/BeyondScheme.github.io/_posts/2016-05-30-pitest-with-java.md

 There are few libraries which can be used to mutation testing.
 I chose [pitest](http://pitest.org/) library.

-# Usage
+# Example of usage pitest in Java
-I wrote small program to calculate ticket price for passengers, which will be used to demonstrate how to use mutation testing to create good tests.
+I wrote a small program to calculate ticket price for passengers, which will be used to demonstrate how to use mutation testing in order to create good tests.
-Program has two classes. *Passenger* class which represents traveler and *TicketPriceCalculator* which contains logic to calculate ticket price.
+Program has two classes, `Passenger` class which represents traveler and `TicketPriceCalculator` which contains logic to calculate ticket price.

 {% highlight java %}
 # Passenger.java